quynhhnnguyen/travelAgency/README.md

 - Maryam: Home Page.
 - Peter: Registrations Page.
 - Yatri: Travel Package Page.
+- Queenie: Contact Us Page, header, footer for all pages and do code integration.

+Extra features:
-- Queenie: Contact Us Page, header, footer for all pages, authentication feature (login - base on role to allow user add new agent or just edit their user information) and do code integration.
+- authentication feature (login - base on role to allow user add new agent or just edit their user information).